iterator

 sum

-Returns the result of adding each value in the iterable together.
+Returns the result of adding each value in the iterable together, using 0 as the initial value.

 Example